Vi Burnside: Later career

-During World War II she joined the International Sweethearts of Rhythm and played USO concerts with them.
-She continued with this ensemble until 1949, then formed her own group, which toured as Vi Burnside's All-Girl Band and Vi Burnside's All Stars.
-Her sidewomen included Flo Dreyer and Pauline Braddy; the group toured mostly in the mid-Atlantic region.
-She played with Anna Mae Winburn in Harlem in 1953, and worked with her own groups into the 1960s, in addition to acting as an official in a local DC musicians' union.
+Burnside continued with this ensemble until 1949, when she formed her own group, Vi Burnside's All-Girl Band and Vi Burnside's All Stars.
+Burnside and her side-women, including Flo Dreyer and Pauline Braddy, toured mostly in the mid-Atlantic region.
+This marked the transition when she went from playing in an ensemble to being a bandleader.
+Burnside continued to perform with her own group well into the 1960s, played with Anna Mae Winburn in Harlem in 1953, and also later served as an official in a local Washington, DC musicians' union.